Mastering The Skew-T Diagram

-It starts at the beginning and gives you a real understanding of the Skew-T, step-by-step.
+It starts at the beginning and gives you a solid understanding of the Skew-T, step-by-step.
 You get all the fundamental concepts first, so you won’t be left behind.
 Then a deeper dive into each part of the tool provides a practical understanding.
 You’ll see exactly how to use it, and how to apply it to your own flight planning challenges.

-The course designer and presenter (Scott Dennstaedt) is a pilot, aircraft owner, and CFI – so he uses plenty of simple analogies to make the material more accessible.
+The course designer and presenter (Scott Dennstaedt) is a pilot, aircraft owner, and CFI – so he uses plenty of relevant examples to make the material more accessible.
 You’ll see real-world examples of what the Skew-T shows and exactly what that equates to on actual flights.

 Based on the value you’ll get back from this course, it might be one of the best investments of time you make as a pilot.

-Scott Dennstaedt is an FAA-certificated instrument flight instructor and former NWS research meteorologist specializing in aviation weather training.
-He is a co-author of Pilot Weather: From Solo to the Airlines (http://pilotweatherbook.com).
-He has written over 200 articles for various aviation magazines to include IFR, Plane & Pilot, Pilot Journal, Flying, Aviation Consumer and Twin & Turbine magazines.
+Dr. Scott Dennstaedt is an FAA-certificated instrument flight instructor and former NWS research meteorologist specializing in aviation weather training.
+He is the founder of EZWxBrief, a co-author of Pilot Weather: From Solo to the Airlines and has written over 200 weather training articles for various aviation magazines including IFR, Plane & Pilot, Pilot Journal, Flying, Aviation Consumer and Twin & Turbine magazines.
 Scott has logged over 3,500 hours of flight time throughout the United States.

-This program was first introduced over a decade ago and has been continually improved and updated, as recently as January, 2018.
-It is delivered online so Scott can monitor changes to the Skew-T tools presented and update the course accordingly.
+This course was first introduced over a decade ago and has been continually updated — as recently as November, 2020.
+Because it is delivered online, Scott is able to monitor changes to the Skew-T tools and update the course as needed.

 Frequently Asked Questions